maximbilan/SwiftHUEColorPicker/README.md

 picker.type = SwiftHUEColorPicker.PickerType.Color // Color, Saturation, Brightness, Alpha
 </pre>

-Please see example for using SwiftHUEColorPicker in this repository.
+Please see example for using <i>SwiftHUEColorPicker</i> in this repository.